mbenetti/CRISP-DM-Rossmann/README.md

 Click in the folowing icon to open the notebook.---> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mbenetti/CRISP-DM-Rossmann/master) This will create a new instance of the notebook for you.
 Only need to upload the files you want to run.

-This notebook aim to apply the CRISP-DM methodology, to a business problem.
-The case presented is a sales forecast for the German Drugstore Rossmann.
-The forecast will be individual to every store and the future window will be of 6 weeks.

 ## Option 4: Open a PDF version of the notebook.

 CRISP-DMRossmann.pdf